AmitRoy7781/SST-GNN/README.md

 - [M Ashraful Amin](http://www.cse.iub.edu.bd/faculties/25)
 - [A K M Mahbubur Rahman](http://www.cse.iub.edu.bd/faculties/56)

-This is a pytorch implementation of SST-GNN: Simplified Spatio-temporal Traffic forecasting model using Graph Neural Network which has been accepted by PAKDD 2021.
+This is the official pytorch implementation of SST-GNN: Simplified Spatio-temporal Traffic forecasting model using Graph Neural Network which has been accepted by PAKDD 2021.

 # Envirnoment Set-Up